 Listen to the haunting sound of bagpipes.
 Watch strong men toss cabers the size of telephone poles.
 Dance to Celtic rock and folk music.
 Sip whiskey at the tasting tents.
 Learn about clans, tartans and Scottish culture.
 Enjoy Irish and Scottish dance.

-Experience all this and more at the Longs Peak Scottish-Irish Highland Festival held at Estes Park’s Stanley Park Fairgrounds from September 7-10, 2017.
+Experience all this and more at the Longs Peak Scottish-Irish Highland Festival held each year the weekend after Labor Day.
+This years event will take at the Estes Park Fairgrounds and Event Center, and will take place from September 6-9, 2018.
 In 1976, James Durward suggested holding a Scottish-Celtic festival to extend Estes Park’s summer season.
 Today, the festival is one of the largest in the country.

 One of the highlights of the weekend is the free parade through downtown Estes Park on Saturday morning.
 Beginning at 9:30 am, clans in tartan, pipe bands, Dogs of the British Isles, and brass military bands give parade goers a taste of what to expect at the festival grounds.

 Each evening visiting guest bands and groups gather at the fairgrounds to perform evening tattoos, a traditional parade ground concert of military bands.
 Scheduled to compete this year are the Scottishpower Pipe Band, US Army 1ID Commanding General’s Mounted Color Guard, 1st Brigade Band, Northern Colorado Caledonian Pipe Band, 4th Infantry Band and the Royal Bermuda Regiment Band.